-NHS consultant contract fails to increase productivityDecember 14th, 2012 in Health /
+NHS consultant contract fails to increase productivityDecember 14, 2012 in Medicine & Health / Health

 An employment contract for NHS consultants introduced in 2003 and including a 27 per cent pay rise over three years failed to increase productivity.
 The findings emerge from a 10-year study of hospital consultant activity, published today by the Journal of the Royal Society of Medicine, which looked at the levels of consultant clinical activity rates between 1999 and 2009.
 The researchers found that, despite an expectation by the Department of Health that the contract would result in year-on-year productivity gains of 1.5%, consultant activity levels showed a downward trend.
 There is a heightened need for productivity improvements in the NHS, which has been asked for efficiency gains of £20 billion by 2014/15.